Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

-This is 2 years to the day from the time Article 50 was triggered by the Prime Minister officially starting the process for the UK to leave the EU.
+This is 2 years to the day from the time the Prime Minister triggered Article 50, officially starting the process for the UK to leave the EU.
 The UK is then expected to enter a 21-month transition period until 31 December 2020 giving both parties time to adjust to the new relationship between the UK and the EU.

 It should be noted that many of the tax reliefs offered by the government are subject to EU State Aid rules.
-This has meant that whenever the UK has sought to change the way the schemes work in the UK they have been required to seek prior approval from the EU.
+Whenever the UK has tried to change the way the schemes work in the UK, they have needed prior approval from the EU.

 Brexit will undoubtedly affect the various investment schemes offered by the UK government.

 Want to discuss how this may affect you?
-Contact Us Today.
+Contact Us today.